Eikichi Yazawa: 1975–1980: Solo debut and Gold Rush

-On July 24, 1976, he finally back to Hibiya Hall, under the name of The Star in Hibiya, with full capacity audiences and new album A Day.
-This concert's back band was The Sadistics.
-In the tour of this year, 33000 Miles Road Japan, he held 66 concerts, with gaining the recognition as superstar artist of rock steadily.
+On July 24, 1976, he finally went back to Hibiya Hall, under the name of The Star in Hibiya, with sold-out audiences and a new album, A Day.
+Backing him up at this concert was The Sadistics.
+His 33000 Miles Road Japan tour played 66 concerts and he steadily gained popularity as a superstar of Japanese rock.

-After the remarkable success of third album Open Your Heart, Yazawa held his first solo rock singer live performance at Nippon Budokan, on August 26, 1977, to a full crowd of over 13,000 people.
-The live album, Super Live Nippon Budokan, which contains most part of this concert, released 3 months after this show.
-This album is often described as the best live album of Japanese rock music.
+After the remarkable success of his third album Open Your Heart, Yazawa played his first solo performance at Nippon Budokan on August 26, 1977, to a sold-out crowd of over 13,000 people.
+His live album, Super Live Nippon Budokan, which contains most of this concert, was released three months after the show.
+This album is often described as the best live album of Japanese rock.

-The year of 1978 is regarded as one of the golden years of Yazawa's career.
-Not only his 4th album Goldrush, which later rated No. 5 on list of the "100 Greatest Japanese Rock Albums of All Time" of Rolling Stones Japan, went to #1 in the Oricon charts, but also his autobiography Nari-Agari (lit.
-Upstart) which edited by Shigesato Itoi, sold over a million copies.
-On August 28, he performed at the concert in Korakuen Stadium in front of 50,000 audiences.
-He also ranked 1st of top earning musician by Japanese government, beat the Enka queen Hibari Misora.
-On the following year, he performed in 96 places, including Nagoya Stadium.
+1978 is regarded as one of the best years of Yazawa's career.
+Not only did his 4th album, Goldrush, which was later rated No. 5 on list of the "100 Greatest Japanese Rock Albums of All Time" of Rolling Stone Japan, go to #1 in the Oricon charts, but his autobiography Nari-Agari (trans.
+Upstart) which was edited by video game designer and ad writer Shigesato Itoi, sold over a million copies.
+On August 28, he performed a concert in Korakuen Stadium in front of 50,000 attendees.
+He also ranked 1st of top-earning musicians by Japanese government, beating the Enka queen Hibari Misora.
+The following year, he performed at 96 venues, including Nagoya Stadium.

-But he feels "emptiness" by being a top, situation that getting everything he wanted.
-In 1980, Yazawa signed a contract with the Warner Pioneer (present Warner Music Japan) record company and moved to the West Coast of the United States.
-He tried to defeat the emptiness by struggling on the new stage.
+Despite his success, he experienced an "emptiness" by being on top and getting everything he wanted.
+In 1980, Yazawa signed a contract with Warner Pioneer (now Warner Music Japan) and moved to the West Coast of the United States.
+He tried to overcome the emptiness by conquering a new land.